FoxIDK/AtOS/README.md

 ## Usage

 - **Private access only**
-  Right now AtOS can only be accessed via its domain and with a login - with early access available for purchase.
+  Right now AtOS can only be accessed via its domain and with a login.
 This repository for now will serve as a placeholder for the future CLI release.
+  I plan to release early-access to those who sponsor the projects I develop as part of the [ko-fi](https://ko-fi.com/foxidk) membership benefits!

 ## License